miyamot0/scarf-ui-pwa/README.md

 ## Using/Accessing the SCARF-UI Tool

-The tool provided here is hosted freely at [https://scarfui.smallnstats.com/](https://scarfui.smallnstats.com) and is available for use.
-However, the tool is presently **under evaluation**.
+The tool provided here is hosted freely at [https://scarfui.smallnstats.com/](https://scarfui.smallnstats.com) and is available for public use in research.
+However, we note that the tool is presently **under evaluation** at this time and is subject to minor changes as the instrument is refined.

-The tool does not save any information remotely and all information stays on the local machine of the user.
+The tool **does not save any information remotely** and all information stays on the local machine of the user.
 However, users have the option to import/export their data and disseminate those data as they wish (e.g., for reliability checks, archiving).

 Interested users are free to download the necessary source code (i.e., clone repo) and build the software on their own if they wish to do so or extend current functionality.